The White South

 The White South is a 1949 thriller novel by the British writer Hammond Innes.
-It is set on a factory ship operation in the Antarctic Ocean.
+It is set on a whaling factory ship operation in the Antarctic Ocean.

 In 1954 it was adapted into the film Hell Below Zero directed by Mark Robson and starring Alan Ladd and Stanley Baker.

 In his obituary of Innes, Jack Adrian described The White South as "the book that was instrumental in lifting him out of the general ruck of thriller writers, establishing him as a writer that serious critics (such as Elizabeth Bowen and J.W.
 Lambert) took seriously".